 Youth gain important life skills and improve their physical and emotional well-being through an overnight summer camp experience.
-At camp, kids are active all day - hiking, swimming, running, climbing, playing.
+At camp, kids are active all day - hiking, swimming, climbing, playing.
 Camp helps kids learn about themselves through non-competitive activities, a diverse community, and experienced, caring role models.
 Campers set goals and try new things.

 - Fun For All Ages -

 Regular Sessions are for boys and girls who have completed 1st-9th grades.

 Teens who have completed 10th or 11th grade can apply to participate in the Camp Natoma Leadership Program.

 This is an opportunity to discover their strengths and learn and practice leadership skills.
 An application is required.
 Learn more about our Leadership Program here ›.

 Family Camp is for all ages.
 Adults must accompany youth under 18.

 Camp Natoma welcomes new campers every summer.
 No prior camping experience is needed.
 We encourage new families to check out videos of Camp Natoma and learn more about the camper experience.
 Online registration begins in November each year.